DCF Model – Calculating Discounted Cash Flows for Valuation Analysis

 FCF means free cash flows, which can be either levered or unlevered, depending on which concept is being used.

 - Exit Multiple Method: Here, terminal value of cash flows is a multiplier of income flows measure such as EBITDA which can be observed from select trading multiples in the same industry or from recent benchmark transactions.
-EBITDA is a profit measure before taking into account debt/equity costs, thus EBITDA only makes sense when compared to the Enterprise value (EV) and should only be used when using Unlevered Free Cash Flows.
+EBITDA is a profit measure before taking into account debt/equity costs, thus, EBITDA only makes sense when compared to the Enterprise value (EV) and should only be used when using Unlevered Free Cash Flows.

 Terminal Value = Exit EV/ EBITDA Multiple * Last Projected Year’s EBITDA

-Step 5 – Discounting Cash Flows
+Step 6 – Discounting Free Cash Flows

-In this last step, we should discount projected cash flows and terminal value to the present value.
+In this last step, we should discount the projected free cash flows and the terminal value to their present values.
 This is called Net Present Value (NPV) of future cash flows.
-The sum of the cash flows is equal to the value of the enterprise for unlevered free cash flows or equity value for the levered free cash flows.
+The sum of the cash flows is equal to the value of the enterprise for the Free Cash Flows to Firm or equity value for the Free Cash Flows to Equity.

 Kindly refer to the example DCF Valuation Model.